erebboah/bulk_atac_pipeline/README.md

     19. gene type
 </details>

-followed by columns of counts for the input tag directories in the order they were listed in columns 20 onward.
+Columns of counts for the input tag directories are in the order they were listed in columns 20 onward.

 I remove the header and keep columns of interest and the counts columns.
 Since I have 4 samples, I keep columns 20-23.